juanchosandox90/PushIOManager_Android/README.md

 ## Release Notes

+### Upgrading SDK to 6.44
+#### Migration to AndroidX

+With this release, we have migrated from the Android Support libraries to AndroidX.

+If your app uses the `android.support.xx` dependencies, please migrate them to AndroidX  to use this version of the SDK.

+Learn more about migrating your App to AndroidX [here](https://developer.android.com/jetpack/androidx/migrate).

 ### Upgrading SDK to 6.40
 #### New Permission for Displaying In-App Message and Rich Push message
 Responsys SDK uses a `WebView` component to display the In-App and Rich Push messages.
 To improve the security of this component, we have added a new permission that is required to be declared in the `AndroidManifest` file,